philipce/nifty/README.md

 - Now build and test LAPACK by simply running `make`
-	- In case of a failure like "recipe for target 'znep.out' failed" during testing—increase your stack size with `ulimit -s 100000` and try again
+	- In case of a failure like "recipe for target 'znep.out' failed" during testing, increase your stack size with `ulimit -s 100000` and try again
-	- You may see a few test cases fail due to known numerical issues
+	- You may see a few test cases fail, don't worry

+- This should produce a number of .a files in the root LAPACK directory—copy them into the `nifty/lib/$(uname)` directory

 ##### BLAS

-LAPACK comes with a reference BLAS library...
+The reference implementation of BLAS that comes with LAPACK will work just fine but it is not very fast.
+You can improve performance by using an optimized implementation instead (e.g. [OpenBLAS](http://www.openblas.net/)).
+Simply download or build the static library for your preferred implementation, drop it in `nifty/lib/$(uname)`, and modify the Makefile to link against it instead.

+FYI: using the BLAS reference implementation, Nifty inverts a large matrix in just under 3 minutes whereas MATLAB inverts it in 6.5 seconds.
+Switching to OpenBLAS, Nifty performs the inversion about as fast as MATLAB does.

 ##### Fortran